crossplane/crossplane/README.md

 Crossplane.
 If you maintain an infrastructure stack that is not listed below, please open a PR to add it to the list!

-Maintained by Crossplane Org:

 * [stack-aws]
 * [stack-azure]
 * [stack-rook]
 * [stack-gcp]

-Maintained by external communities:

 * [stack-packet]
 * [stack-cloudscale]